jhudsy/blunderbuss/BACKEND.md

 - `GET /puzzle` — UI route that renders the puzzle page (`templates/puzzle.html`).
 The frontend uses this as the entry point for the puzzle UI.
 - `POST /puzzle_hint` — Returns a minimal hint for the current puzzle.
 Request body should include `{ "id": <puzzle_id> }` (optional in tests).
 Response is `{ "from": "e2" }`.
 Calling this endpoint also marks the puzzle as having had a hint used in the server-side session so `/check_puzzle` can enforce rules (XP cap and no streak increment).

+     **Note on evaluation-based system**: With the new Stockfish evaluation system, hints still highlight the from-square of the stored correct move.
+While the system now accepts any move that maintains win likelihood within 10%, the hint points to the originally identified best move from the puzzle data.
+This provides guidance while still allowing flexibility in move choice.

      Implementation notes:
      - The server centralizes session hint access behind tiny helpers (`_get_hints_map`, `_is_hint_used`, `_mark_hint_used`, `_clear_hint_used`) in `backend.py` to avoid repeated try/except patterns and make the session usage easier to test.
      - SAN normalization used when parsing stored SANs is provided by `_strip_move_number` and `_normalize_san` helpers which handle common PGN artifacts (leading move numbers, trailing annotations, simple punctuation).